-- The vehicle must have side intrusion bars typically in line with the rider's that are an integral part of the continuous "head bar". - In addition to the side intrusion bars, side protection bodywork or shielding is required to protect the area between the rider's hip and shoulder from making contact with another vehicle and to prevent the rider's shoulders and arms from reaching the ground in the event of a rollover. - This side protection bodywork should be constructed from suitably strong materials that will withstand sliding contact with the road. - No part of the rider is allowed to protrude outside the side protection during normal operation. - There must be a clearance between any part of the rider and the shielding.
+The vehicle must have side intrusion bars typically in line with the rider's body (as described and illustrated in 4.1.1) that are an integral part of the continuous "head bar".

+In addition to the side intrusion bars, side protection bodywork or shielding is required to protect the area between the rider's hip and shoulder from making contact with another vehicle and to prevent the rider's shoulders and arms from reaching the ground in the event of a rollover.

+This side protection bodywork should be constructed from suitably strong materials that will withstand sliding contact with the road.

+No part of the rider is allowed to protrude outside the side protection during normal operation and there must be a clearance of 50mm between any part of the rider and the shielding.